Jardo72/SSL-Sandbox/README.md

 ## Source Code Organization and Building
-The Java source code is organized as a multi-module Maven project consisting of three modules:
+The Java source code is organized as a multi-module Maven project consisting of five modules:

-- `commons` module provides reusable utilities common to both endpoints (i.e. client and server)
+- `commons` module provides reusable utilities common to all applications listed below
 - `client` module implements the dummy SSL client
 - `server` module implements the dummy SSL server
+- `perf-test-client` module implements the SSL client for performance testing
+- `perf-test-server` module implements the SSL server for performance testing

 In order to build the project, Java 8 (or higher) is needed.
 Parsing of the configuration in YAML format is based on [FasterXML/Jackson](https://github.com/FasterXML/jackson).
-In addition, both applications involve [Bouncy Castle](https://www.bouncycastle.org/java.html) crypto package, so that you are not limited to algorithms supported by the standard providers which are part of the JDK you use.
+In addition, all applications involve [Bouncy Castle](https://www.bouncycastle.org/java.html) crypto package, so that you are not limited to algorithms supported by the standard providers which are part of the JDK you use.
 Maven will automatically take care for the dependencies, so you do not have to do anything to make them available at compile-time.
-For client and server, Maven will also produce fat runnable JAR file containing all dependencies, so you do not have to care about the dependencies at run-time either.
+For each of the four applications, Maven will also produce fat runnable JAR file containing all dependencies, so you do not have to care about the dependencies at run-time either.

-In order to build the client and the server, just navigate to the root directory of the project and execute the following command:
+In order to build the applications, just navigate to the root directory of the project and execute the following command:

 ```
 mvn clean package
 ```

-The command above will automatically build all three modules comprising the project.
-After successful build, there will be two runnable fat JAR files - one for the client and one for the server.
+The command above will automatically build all five modules comprising the project.
+After successful build, there will be four runnable fat JAR files, one for each of the four applications.

-## How to Start the Server and the Client
+## How to Start the Dummy Server and the Client
-As already mentioned above, there is a runnable fat JAR for the client as well as for the server.
+As already mentioned above, there is a runnable fat JAR for the dummy client as well as for the dummy server.
 Therefore, it is very easy to start the two endpoints.
 The client as well as the server expects just a single command line argument, namely the name of the YAML configuration file to be used.
 The following snippet illustrates how to start the client and the server from the root directory of the project, using the minimal configurations present there:

 ```
 # start the server (default provider, Sun in case of Oracle Java)